Arthofer/gcp-vault/README.md

 ## Get Authentication JSON File

-Authenticating with Google Cloud services requires a JSON file which called the account file in Terraform.
+Authenticating with Google Cloud services requires a JSON file which is called the __account file__ in Terraform.

 This file is downloaded directly from the [Google Developers Console][gProject].
-To make the process more straightforwarded, it is documented here:
+To make the process more straightforward, it is documented here:

 1. Log into the [Google Developers Console][gProject] and select a project.